-25+ Strengths and Weaknesses for Interviews (+ List, How to Answer)
+30+ Best Strengths and Weaknesses for Job Interviews (Examples)

-Knowing your strengths and weaknesses before you go into a job interview can be helpful.
-It's one of the most popular interview questions, “What are your strengths and weaknesses?”
-Preparing both a few strengths and a few weaknesses can make sure that your hiring manager is impressed with your answer and feels compelled to continue asking you the rest of the interview questions.
+Knowing key strengths and weaknesses before going into a job interview can help prepare for this common interview question.
+It's a popular question, “What are your strengths and weaknesses?”
+Preparing both strengths and weaknesses can ensure that the hiring manager gets impressed with the answer.
+And feels compelled to ask further qualifying questions in the interview.

-Your prospective employer likes to know the answer to this question as it helps them to assess your competencies within the organization.
-Think of this as understanding your personality traits and character strengths or character weaknesses.
-When you’re open about this, your employer can better position you within the company and ensure your success as an employee.
+The prospective employer likes to know the answer to this question as it helps them assess the candidate's potential core competencies within the organization.
+Think of this as understanding personality traits and character strengths or character weaknesses.
+When being open about this, the employer can better position that employee within the company and ensure success.

-As the interviewer asks you this interview question among the other questions they ask, they are continuing to determine what your true greatest strength and greatest weaknesses are.
-Don’t be fooled by the interviewer simply asking you this question and then moving on.
-They will be assessing your character throughout the interview.
+And as the interviewer asks this interview question among the others.
+They are continuing to determine what the candidate's true greatest strength and greatest weaknesses are.
+Don’t be fooled by the interviewer simply asking this question and moving on.
+They will be assessing the candidate's character and abilities throughout the interview.

-The interviewer might decide to ask you one of the following interview questions:
+The interviewer might decide to ask one of the following interview questions:

 - What are your strengths and weaknesses?

-When you hear these questions, you’ll know it’s time to present a strength or weakness using the following method.
+When you hear these questions, you’ll know it’s time to present strengths or weaknesses using the following method.

 When answering this common interview question, always share a story.
-Don’t simply list a personal strength or your biggest weakness.
-Think through a story you can share in a work situation that presents one of the strengths or weaknesses that you’ve decided suits your personality type.
+Don’t simply list a personal strength or the biggest weakness.
+Think through a story that can be shared using a work situation.
+A situation that presents one of the strengths or weaknesses you’ve decided suits your personality type.

 When presenting a weakness, always allude to the weakness and then end the answer with how you might change this weakness for the future.
-A way that you’ve determined you’re going to change in order to overcome that weakness.
-Alternatively, for a strength, how you’ll continue to embrace that strength and continue to use your personal ability.
+A way that you’ve determined you’re going to change to overcome that weakness.
+Alternatively, for strengths, how the employee will continue to embrace that strength and develop those skills is important to reference in the answer.

 Here are sample answers for both:

 “One weakness that I know I have is a lack of patience.
 It comes from wanting to move quickly, achieve the business goals, and continue growing.
-Though, for a lot of people around me, like my colleagues, this part of my personality can feel uncomfortable.
-And I have to remind myself that making others feel uncomfortable, even when I have great intentions, is not going to lead to success.
+Like my colleagues, this part of my personality can feel uncomfortable for many people around me.
+And I have to remind myself that making others feel uncomfortable, even when I have great intentions, will not lead to success.
 I’ve created ways to adjust my patience in real-time.”

 In both circumstances and answers, we have alluded to a skill or soft skills.
 Active listening, management, communication, and patience.
-All of these are great portable skills or transferable skills that your interviewer is going to appreciate you bringing up.
+All of these are great portable skills or transferable skills that the interviewer will appreciate bringing up.

-If you’d like to go one step further in answering this interview question, present a task and situation to your interviewer, in the form of a business opportunity.
-And then mention which professional traits (both good and bad) that were used to create the outcome (again both good and bad).
+To go one step further in answering this interview question, present a task and situation to the interviewer.
+In the form of a business opportunity.
+And then mention which professional traits (both good and bad) were used to create the outcome (again, both good and bad).

 List of Strengths